rackerlabs/support-how-to/content/how-to/cloud-files/using-cdn-edge-purge/index.md

 because you did not expect the content to be updated frequently.
 If you need to remove those files from the edge node cache immediately, this is a great time to use the edge purge feature.
-Also, if the TTL of your file is nowhere near expiration but you need to immediately remove some outdated or sensitive content, then purge is the right tool.
+Also, if the TTL of your file is nowhere near expiration but has some outdated or sensitive content you should immediately, then purge is the right tool.

 ### Releasing a new version of your product